awsdocs/elb-network-load-balancers-user-guide/doc_source/delete-target-group.md

 # Delete a target group<a name="delete-target-group"></a>

-You can delete a target group if it is not referenced by any actions\.
+You can delete a target group if it is not referenced by the forward actions of any listener rules\.
 Deleting a target group does not affect the targets registered with the target group\.
-If you no longer need the EC2 instances, you can stop or terminate them\.
+If you no longer need a registered EC2 instance, you can stop or terminate it\.

 **To delete a target group using the console**